-Christmas time in Saigon (Ho Chi Minh City) is a special time of year where the city’s countless churches really put on a show.
+Christmas time in Saigon (Ho Chi Minh City) is a special time of year when the city’s countless churches really put on a show.
 Literally.
-They actually do put on a stageshow.
-Come Christmas Eve, even the smallest church has an epic Broadway-shaming stage performance.
-Mind you, if it wants to outshine the blinding lights and Christmas caves outside, it’s going to wanna be pretty damn special!
+Come Christmas Eve even the smallest church will put on their own Broadway-shaming stage shows and singing performances.
+It’s going to have to be darn good though if it wants to outshine the blinding lights and Christmas caves!

-The feeling of community, togetherness and love is no stronger in Saigon than when you head to a church on Christmas Eve and it’s times of the year like that remind me that kids are the number one priority in Vietnam, easily, and the night is unofficially dedicated to them.
-Fake snow and bubbles blow down off steeples and tumble over the grandiose front steps while the odd helium-filled balloon can be seen floating upwards to it’s freedom – after those small and sweaty hands loosened their grip.
+The feeling of community, togetherness and love is no stronger in Saigon than when you head to a church on Christmas Eve and it’s times of the year like that remind me that kids are clearly the number one priority in Vietnam.
+The night is unofficially dedicated to them.
+Fake snow and bubbles blow down off steeples and tumble over the grandiose front steps.
+Flashing toys and Christmas carols attempt to compete with to church’s #1 singers and there is always the the odd helium-filled balloon floating upwards to it’s freedom, having slipped out from those small sweaty hands.

 Entire families wander the church grounds eating and drinking between the chatting and playing games before Mass.
 Hundreds of mums and dads, brothers, sisters, uncles, aunts and cousins converge on every local house of god, occasionally with grandparents in tow.